itsteddyyo/strategy-pack/documentation/index.md

 ### *First, what are Strategies?*

-A strategy is JavaScript code that gets executed to create Dashboards and Views automatically.
-They make it easy to have auto-populated Dashboards with next to no configuration!
+A strategy is a piece of JavaScript code that runs when you open a page that is configured to use it to generate dashboards and views.
+They make it easy to create auto-populated dashboards with minimal configuration!

 You no longer need to painstakingly specify and order every entity and card on your Dashboard with thousands of lines of YAML!

-More on them in the [Home Assistant Documentation](https://developers.home-assistant.io/docs/frontend/custom-ui/custom-strategy/){:target="_blank"}.
+For more details, refer to the [Home Assistant Documentation](https://developers.home-assistant.io/docs/frontend/custom-ui/custom-strategy/){:target="_blank"}.

 ### *What does Strategy Pack do?*